The top Whole Foods competitors range from specialty markets to nationwide retail chains.

 Sprouts also sells products that contain artificial ingredients, something that Whole Foods refuses to do.

 Sprouts Farmers Market used to be significantly cheaper than Whole Foods, with around a 20% saving on your weekly shop.

-However, now that Whole Foods prices are more competitive, the two companies offer a similar price for your shopping.
+However, now that Whole Foods’ prices are more competitive, the two companies offer similar prices.

 Whole Foods Competitors: Target